michello/java-practice/John Purcell - Java Tutorial for Complete Beginners/README.md

 info += "I am a builder.";
 ```
 * You are creating a new string every time you are adding to the string

+# packages
+1. Enable you to organize code in an organized fashion
+2. Allow you to have classes of the same name in different packages

+# Interface
+*

+# private, public, protected methods